codefilarete/stalactite/README.md

 	.build(persistenceContext);
 </pre>

-It's mainly based on a model of your RDBMS tables : the [core](core/README.md) provides the [structure package](core/src/main/java/org/gama/stalactite/persistence/structure/README.md) with the idea to create a meta-model of your database schema.
+It's mainly based on a model of your RDBMS tables : the [core](core/README.md) module provides the [structure package](core/src/main/java/org/gama/stalactite/persistence/structure/README.md) with the idea to create a meta-model of your database schema.

 # Approach